open-contracting/cardinal-rs/docs/contributing/indicators.md

 You can use the check marks to track your progress (do not reload the page).

-## 1. Assign a code

-When adding an indicator that is not assigned a code among the [resources](https://www.open-contracting.org/resources/) of the Open Contracting Partnership (or if you don't know), [create an issue on GitHub](http://github.com/open-contracting/cardinal-rs/issues) to be assigned a code.

 In this tutorial, the example indicator is given the code R999.
 Its methodology is "A competition completed with few submitted bids," with the default for "few" being 1 bid.

+## 1. Assign a code

+When adding an indicator that is not assigned a code among the [resources](https://www.open-contracting.org/resources/) of the Open Contracting Partnership (or if you don't know):

+- [ ] [Create an issue on GitHub](http://github.com/open-contracting/cardinal-rs/issues) to be assigned a code.

 (indicators-boilerplate)=
 ## 2. Add boilerplate content